kevonc/kevoncheung.com/content/articles/20210314-credibility.md

 I love Testimonial.to - easy to use and does the job!

 So far, Testimonial.to is the best tool for capturing social proof (example here & here).
-You can use this link to get 15% off.
+You can <a href="https://testimonial.to/?via=kevon">use this link to get 15% off</a>.

 If you're the type of person who sees this as bragging, then do this with me.